bio-phys/cadishi/doc/index.rst

 internally applies the minimum image convention to the distances.
 Computations can be performed in single (default) or double precision.
 Optionally, the distances can be checked if they fit into the desired histogram width.
-Given the combinatorial space resulting from these possibilities, templated C++ code is used to generate machine code with a minimum amount of runtime branches.
+Given the combinatorial space resulting from these possibilities, template C++ code is used to generate machine code with a minimum amount of branches at runtime.
 Recent compilers are known to generate well-vectorized machine code from the distance calculation for the CPU.
 The GPU kernel benefits strongly from the fast shared-memory atomic operations introduced with the MAXWELL generation of